alien4cloud/alien4cloud.github.io/documentation/1.2.0/devops_guide/getting_started_with_tosca_component/getting_started_with_tosca_component.markdown

 {% endhighlight %}

 * `abstract: true`
-  This node is an abstract one.
-Meaning that other node can extend it in order to all of its definition.
+  This node is an abstract one, meaning that other nodes can extend it in order to inherit all of its definition.
 * `requirements:`
   This node requires to be linked to a node which offers the `alien.capabilities.JDK` capability type with a relationship of type `alien.relationships.JavaSoftwareHostedOnJDK` (defined later in the file).